uzairrj/Fake-News-Classifier/README.md

 `python NLP/pipeline.py <Fake News Text> < sc | vc | lr | rf | svm >`

 #### 2. Interface
-To start the webased interface, use the following command in the terminal
+To start the web-based interface, use the following command in the terminal

 `python app.py`